awsdocs/aws-lambda-developer-guide/doc_source/with-sqs-example.md

 1. AWS Lambda polls the queue and when it detects updates, it invokes your Lambda function by passing in the event data it finds in the queue\.

-1. Your function executes and creates logs in Amazon CloudWatch\.
+1. Your function runs and creates logs in Amazon CloudWatch\.
 You can verify the logs reported in the Amazon CloudWatch console\.